Lapse candidature

 - The request for lapse will be assessed by your head of department.

-- You’ll be notified via email with the outcome of your progress review, including advice regarding lapse
+- You will be notified via email with the outcome of your progress review, including advice regarding lapse.

 Visit reviewing my progress for more information about the progress review process.